-Workforce Industry TrainingNPI’s Workforce Industry Training (WIT) program is for high school students who are interested in expanding their knowledge and understanding of careers in STEM.
+Workforce Industry TrainingNPI’s Workforce Industry Training (WIT) program is for high school students who are interested in expanding their knowledge and understanding of careers in science, technology, engineering and mathematics (STEM).
 More specifically, the purpose of WIT is to mentor, encourage, and prepare students for STEM-rich programs at universities, two-year technical colleges, and technician certificate programs.
-By participating in WIT, students gain exposure to higher education and career opportunities through a series of six funded field trips per year while building the confidence to consider further STEM education.
-This confidence comes from the knowledge and familiarity students gain from their WIT experiences.
-During the 2019-2020 academic year, the WIT program grew from availability in 18 to 30 Texas high schools – reaching over 1,900 students.
-Next year, our goal is to grow into more schools and reach more Texas students.What do WIT participants at Granbury High School do?
+By participating in WIT, students gain exposure to higher education and career opportunities through a series of field trips while building the confidence to consider further STEM education.
+This confidence comes from the knowledge and familiarity students gain from their WIT experiences.All WIT students can participate in activities such as:

-ATOM is a WIT-supported program with a yearlong commitment between WIT member mentors and ATOM mentees.
-The ATOM group provides WIT members an opportunity to give back by interacting and mentoring young elementary and middle school students – engaging them in academic activities that impassion these students to stay focused on a strong STEM path.
-The intent of the ATOM program is to create a “spark” that ignites a unique collaborative and nurturing relationship between older and younger students interested in pursuing STEM.
-During the 2019-2020 school year, our WIT members mentored over 900 elementary and middle school students.Granbury ISD Sponsor: Kelly Been and Jose Ochoa
+Power Bug is a WIT-supported program with a yearlong commitment between WIT member mentor and Power BUG mentee.
+The Power BUG group provides WIT members an opportunity to give back by interacting and mentoring young elementary and middle school students – engaging them in academic activities that impassion these students to stay focused on a strong STEM path.
+Power BUG creates a spark that ignites a unique collaborative, nurturing relationship between older and younger students interested in pursuing STEM.

 Touring Globe Life Field to learn about the engineering that it took to build this ballpark

 WIT Touring the Research Nuclear Reactor at A&M